recursivefaith/notebook/thoughts/linux/bashrc.md

 This is my `~/.bashrc` file for my [[Linux Mint]] setup

 It's the actual file I use, including these sentences, using my [[bashrc Loader]] script.
 The script lets me edit my `~/.bashrc` here in markdown.
-It also helps my [[thoughtforms]] clone, emulate, and troubleshoot my real life environments
+It also helps my [[thoughtforms/Thought Forms]] clone, emulate, and troubleshoot my real life environments

 ```bash
 # ~/.bashrc: executed by bash(1) for non-login shells.